 He wasn’t surprised by the casual request to exploit a friendship for the purpose of gathering intelligence information.
-He knew that the admiral would have been surprised if he had objected to the idea.
+He knew that Admiral would have been surprised if he had objected to the idea.
 That was just how things were done.

 “I’m here, rather than there.
 It would be kind of tough to get any timely information by exchanging letters.
-In fact, I doubt he’d say anything of much value in a letter.
-I’d have to travel over there occasionally just to touch base.”
+In fact, I doubt he’d say anything of much value in letter.
+I’d have to travel over there occasionally, just to touch base.”

 “We were thinking that you should visit every six weeks or so for a briefing about the situation from Colonel Gray.
 You and Colonel Nguyen could take an afternoon for one of your famous lunches.”

 Colonel Gray was the man who had taken over his responsibilities in East Vam.
 Following how things had been done in the past, it would be Colonel Gray traveling to the Rock to brief everyone, just as he had done.
 Colonel Nguyen would know what was really happening the minute he saw Colonel Wynn show up in East Vam.

 Having delivered his message, it was time to change the subject.

 “You Army guys ... when are you going to learn that the proper way to say yes is Aye-Aye.”

 “You know what they say about old Army dogs.”